imtarit/3D-Autoencoder/README.md

 # 3D-Autoencoder

-An autoencoder with 3D convolutional layer based on tensorflow 2
+This project aims to Develop an autoencoder with 3D convolutional layers.

+Libraries
+Tensorflow 2